Martini Mapper: An Automated Fragment-Based Framework for Developing Coarse-Grained Models within the Martini 3 Framework: Acknowledgements

 \section{Acknowledgements}

-An, Y. acknowledges the support from the Louisiana Board of Regents RSC funding (RA-D-05) and the LSU start-up fund.
+An, Y. acknowledges the support from the Louisiana Board of Regents RSC funding (RA-D-05), National Science Foundation (OIA-1946231) and the Louisiana Board of Regents for the Louisiana Materials Design Alliance (LAMDA) and the LSU start-up fund.
 The simulations were carried out on the LSU-HPC facilities and the LONI HPC facilities.